-The other week I was doing some spring cleaning, and clearing out the last remnants of our cold weather—the wood ash from our potbelly stove.
+The other week I was doing some spring cleaning and clearing out the last remnants of our cold weather—the wood ash from our potbelly stove.

-Good news, garden betties and dudes: If you have a compost bin, this natural source of potassium and phosphorus helps maintain the pH balance of your compost heap while it decomposes.
+Well, if you have a compost bin, this natural source of potassium and phosphorus helps maintain the pH balance of your compost heap while it decomposes.

 Since wood ash is derived from plant material, it’s an effective organic fertilizer that contains beneficial nutrients for plant growth.
-The fertilizer value of wood ash depends on the type of wood burned.
-Hardwoods, such as oak, contain higher amounts of nutrients than softwoods like pine.
+The fertilizer value of wood ash depends on the type of wood burned: Hardwoods, such as oak, contain higher amounts of nutrients than softwoods like pine.

 Besides wood ash, what other household waste can be composted?